My Time at Goldsmiths

 That way of thinking and working is something I’ve done throughout my life and career.
 Since studying there, even on maternity leave with my first son, I came off set leading hundreds and started a blog Honest Mum, which surprisingly, within four weeks was nominated for a national award and later became a thriving business reaching hundreds of thousands.

-The lecturers at Goldsmiths, in particular the late and most beloved John Beecham, encouraged me to write unflinchingly and from the heart and to take real risks; to learn to deal and embrace criticism to help me grow, and he contributed and will always contribute to my creative work.
+The lecturers at Goldsmiths, in particular, the late and most beloved John Beecham, encouraged me to write unflinchingly and from the heart and to take real risks; to learn to deal and embrace criticism to help me grow, and he contributed and will always contribute to my creative work.

-John took a punt on me when he accepted me onto his course as a MA student – I was someone who’d never written or directed drama before but he believed I could, and with his support and guidance, was confident I would shine (even when I floundered to believe it myself).
+John took a punt on me when he accepted me onto his course as an MA student – I was someone who’d never written or directed drama before but he believed I could, and with his support and guidance, was confident I would shine (even when I floundered to believe it myself).
 It takes one great teacher to change a pupil’s life and I was lucky that he and so many others during my time there, did just that.

 As soppy as it sounds, I’ve actually got tears in my eyes writing this.
 I suppose it’s the first time I’ve put it into black and white and acknowledged how much Goldsmiths means to me.

-The friendships made at the University have also shaped me hugely and have been long lasting.
+The friendships made at the University have also shaped me hugely and have been long-lasting.
 Some of my closest friends and colleagues are Goldsmiths alumni and when I meet fellow alumni through my writing and blogging work, we instantly share that knowing connection of having experienced glorious Goldsmiths (and Club Sandwich on a Wednesday of course).

-My time at Goldsmiths quite simply nourished me, and fuelled my ambition to leave uni and grab opportunities with both hands.
+My time at Goldsmiths quite simply nourished me and fuelled my ambition to leave uni and grab opportunities with both hands.
 I started at Redbus, now Lionsgate UK, soon after my MA and quickly learnt so much, the ins and outs of working from script to screen across all areas from development to press and advertising, before leaving to shoot my second short film Broken, which garnered many awards and led me to become a freelance director shooting TV documentary, drama, commercials, fashion films and music videos.

 Now I use all those skills, as a director, producer, negotiator and focus my attention on my main career: my blogs and no day is the same, from working and featuring in campaign films for brands like NIVEA and bareMinerals to travelling the world reviewing holidays (it’s a hard job hey) to working with Netflix reviewing film and TV content, blogging for other sites like Time Out and Grazia Daily, and of course writing honestly about juggling parenting and freelance life.

-I also have a TV series in development with a well-known production company, funnily enough based on my short MA film (the cycle of creative life huh)!
+I also have a TV series in development with a well-known production company, funnily enough, based on my short MA film (the cycle of creative life huh)!

 And there have been so many highlights since Goldsmiths, my two beautiful boys and incredible husband of course and work-wise, seeing my pieces on TV around the globe, picking up awards at international film festivals and my blogs which surprise me daily.